‘Final Fantasy Brave Exvius’ Event Adds Ariana Grande As A Playable Character

 The “Touch It” remix is not just an instrumental version of the song.
 It has been revamped to match the action-packed pacing of the mobile game.
 Producer Nick Wood describes the process of putting together the collaboration track.

 “The most important thing for me was that it had to get very exciting, it had to get dynamic, it [has] to get epic.
-So, we’ve hired a 52-piece orchestra, we’ve programmed some amazing percussion, drums, synths, electronic — we’ve done a whole hybrid combination of sounds that I think takes the listener on a very interesting journey.”
+So, we’ve hired a 52-piece orchestra, we’ve programmed some amazing percussion, drums, synths, electronic — we’ve done a whole hybrid combination of sounds that I think takes the listener on a very interesting journey.

 “I certainly don’t think you’ve heard anything like this from Ariana Grande before, and I think Final Fantasy fans will be very happy to hear something new in this game.”